-- Act as a point of contact for the group within school; - Deal with any routine enquiries from parents/carers during the trip; - Contact the Headmistress, or in her absence another member of the SLT, in the event of an emergency.
+- Act as a point of contact for the group within school; - Deal with any routine enquiries from parents/carers during the trip; - Follow the, 'First Contact Emergency Action Card'

+• Contact the Headmistress, or in her absence another member of the SLT, in the event of an emergency.

 Any accidents and incidents which occur during visits and activities must be reported and recorded in accordance with the School's Health and Safety Policy.
 Accidents and incidents will be reviewed in order to identify any learning points.
-Accidents are recorded on the form in Appendix 2.
+Accidents are recorded on the form in Appendix 4.